GabbyBaker/docsify-math-masters/docs/home.md

 > *“If any of you lacks wisdom, let him ask of God, who gives to all liberally and without reproach, and it will be given to him.
 6 But let him ask in faith, with no doubting…”*
 >
 > *James 1:5-6*
+>
+> **All knowledge, even mathematical knowledge, is the gracious revelation of God.
+Facts are only interpreted correctly when done so from a Biblical Christian worldview.
+Pray and ask for wisdom.**

 # Focus for this Week
 ## Adding and Subtracting: From Arithmetic to Algebra